 1. Go To All Orientation Activities

 You need to learn how to physically navigate around campus, particularly if it is large.
-You will also want to begin to get to know some of your fellow students, and to immerse yourself in the diverse population of which you have just become a part.
+You will also want to begin to get to know some of your fellow students and to immerse yourself in the diverse population of which you have just become a part.
 Ask questions, and don’t feel dumb about doing so.
 Engage others in conversation.
-This is the beginning of one of the most important strategies for success in college - taking initiative and advocating for yourself.
+This is the beginning of one of the most important strategies for success in college - taking the initiative and advocating for yourself.

 2. Locate all Campus Resources